react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 Contrary to `Plugin.plug` where a plug decorates or replaces previous plugs, a named plug is appened to a list for the slot to render.
 Multiple named plugs are supported for the same slot and all will be rendered.

-> The plugs are rendered in the order they are registered, or based on the `plugOrder` prop when set on the `ArraySlot` component.
+> Named plugs are rendered in the order they are registered, or based on the optional `plugOrder` prop of the `ArraySlot` component.

 #### `Plugin.onLoad`